-Using the new “FlightAutonomy” sensor system, the Mavic drone hovers perfectly still.
-There is no other drone on the market which can hover as perfectly still as the Mavic.
+Using the new “FlightAutonomy” sensor system, the Mavic Pro drone hovers perfectly still.

-For it’s size the Mavic has a tremendously precise 3 axis gimbal camera which uses every pixel on it’s sensor.
+For its size the Mavic Pro has a tremendously precise 3 axis gimbal camera which uses every pixel on its sensor.
 The video and stills shots are just perfect.
-The Mavic can capture 4k video at 30 frames per second.
-Here are some of the Mavic video camera highlights:
+The Mavic Pro can capture 4k video at 30 frames per second.
+Here are some of the Mavic Pro video camera highlights;

 Sensor – 1/2.3” (CMOS), Effective pixels:12.35 M (Total pixels:12.71 M)

 Lens FOV: 78.8° 28 mm (35 mm format equivalent) f/2.2 with distortion of < 1.5% Focus from 0.5 m to ∞

 C4K: 4096 × 2160 24p

 2.7K: 2704 × 1520 24/25/30p

 What Are the Mavic Pro ActiveTrack Intelligent Flight Modes?

 The ActiveTrack flight system has 3 modes, which allow tracking of an object or person from different angles allowing for very unique aerial filming and photography shots.
 The 3 ActiveTrack Modes are as follows;